rich-p-rich/fizzbuzz-p2/README.md

 - A timer: e.g. complete as many answers as possible in 60 seconds.
 - Difficulty levels: I would like to enable more challenging FizzBuzz numbers and Target Numbers.
 Therefore if I was to work more on this, I would allow the user to choose a base level (as implemented in this version), then one or two more difficulty levels.
+- A user name so that the player can keep track of their scores.

 **Follow-up to the Tom Scott video: clean code and maintainability.** If I had to chance to revise this project, I would try to make the coding more concise as Tom Scott describes in the video I referenced at the start of this ReadMe.
 At this stage, I do not have the knowledge to do this properly, but I think it would make a good follow-up project when I have increased my knowledge about JS.
 I found JS extremely challenging to begin with, but working with it was interesting and it is something I would like to come back to in the future.